360netlab/flint/README.md

 ## Apply Access

-Use this script to access our passivedns database, you should apply a api key first.
+Use this script to access 360 passivedns database, you must modify the script and assign the API address and API key we allocated for you.
+How to apply a key?
 Please email passivedns@360.cn for more details.